2017 Rose Bowl

 The 2017 Rose Bowl was a college football bowl game played on January 2, 2017 at the Rose Bowl stadium in Pasadena, California.
 This 103rd Rose Bowl Game matched the Big Ten Conference champions Penn State Nittany Lions against the USC Trojans of the Pac-12 Conference, a rematch of the 1923 and 2009 Rose Bowls, the former the first appearance for either team in the bowl and the latter the most recent appearance for either team.
 It was one of the 2016–17 bowl games that concluded the 2016 FBS football season.
 Sponsored by the Northwestern Mutual financial services organization, the game was officially known as the Rose Bowl Game presented by Northwestern Mutual.
 USC received the Lathrop K. Leishman trophy for winning the game.

-The contest, played on January 2 in keeping with the game's standard practice when New Year's Day falls on a Sunday, was televised on ESPN with a radio broadcast on ESPN Radio and XM Satellite Radio, which began at 1:30 PM (PST) with kickoff at 2:10 PM (PST).
+The contest, played on January 2 in keeping with the game's standard practice when New Year's Day falls on a Sunday, was televised on ESPN with a radio broadcast on ESPN Radio and XM Satellite Radio, which began at 1:30 p.m.
+(PST) with kickoff at 2:10 p.m.
+(PST).
 The Pasadena Tournament of Roses Association was the organizer of the game.
 The Rose Bowl Game was a contractual sell-out, with 64,500 tickets allocated to the participating teams and conferences.
 The remaining tickets were distributed to the Tournament of Roses members, sponsors, City of Pasadena residents, and the general public.
 Ticket prices were $150 and $210.
 The bowl game was preceded by the 2017 Rose Parade, the 128th annual Rose Parade which began at 8:00 a.m.
 (PST) on game day with a theme of "Echoes of Success."